All Guides

 The Reality

 Summer (June–October) is hot, humid, and hurricane-adjacent.
 Temperatures hit 33–38°C (92–100°F) with high humidity.
-Air conditioning becomes essential.
-Many expats leave for this period ("seasonal residents").
-If you stay year-round, budget for higher electricity bills.
+Air conditioning stops being optional.
+A lot of expats leave for this stretch ("seasonal residents").
+If you stay year-round, budget for higher electricity bills - your CFE bill in August will look nothing like your CFE bill in January.

 Hurricane season: Mazatlan does get hit occasionally.
-The last significant hurricane impact was Willa in 2018.
-Buildings in expat areas are generally solid concrete construction.
-Have a plan and evacuation route if a major storm approaches.
+The last significant impact was Willa in 2018.
+Buildings in expat areas are solid concrete construction.
+Have a plan and know your evacuation route if a major storm approaches.

 Getting Around